AkdenizDFatih/Django_CookBookApp/README.md

 ## Recipe views

-- Written with generic class based views
+- Written with Concrete View Classes
 - Search applied with django SearchFilter

 ## After having cloned the project, you can run it like this: